Health and Safety

 Interfering or tampering with fire prevention or fire safety equipment is a criminal offence and we will consider referring such matters to the police.
 We will also take disciplinary action and treat the matter as a serious breach of your tenancy agreement which may lead to that agreement being terminated.

 We do not provide first aid products to residents.
-We recommend you bring your own first aid kit with you to halls.
-In an emergency please call 999 but also let the site staff know to expect the emergency services by calling 020 8634 5020
+We recommend you bring your own first aid kit with you to halls. in an emergency plase call 999 but also let site staff know to expect the emergency services by the site mobile phone.
+This number should be displayed clearly at reception.